Updated May 27, 2026

 The Goldensea Solution: Ultrasonic & Thermal Testing

-- Ultrasonic Flaw Detection: We use industrial ultrasonic probes to scan the raw composite sheets before they are pressed into shape.
-This technology uses sound waves to detect non-visible internal gaps or discontinuities that would lead to future delamination.
+- Ultrasonic Flaw Detection: For premium programs, ultrasonic testing can be arranged to check raw composite sheets before forming.
+This helps detect non-visible internal gaps or discontinuities that may increase delamination risk.

 Cut Edge vs. Sealed (Folded) Rim